Tips for Introductions

 April 17, 2020 •Introductions

 I would like to thank all the adopters who helped me compile this list.
 I hope it helps you as you go into your introductions.
-At the moment we are dealing with a pandemic and introductions maybe slightly different but hopefully some of these tips will make it a little easier.
+It might be worth sending this blog to your friends and family, so they know how they can help you too.

 If friends and families want to make you meals or offer to clean or help with ironing, don’t be proud.
 The best parents accept help.